logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 ## Step 2: Create an instance profile role on AWS

-You need to create an instance profile role to allow instances created by Hopsworks.ai to access EKS and ECR.
+You need to add permission to [the instance profile you use for instances deployed by Hopsworks.ai](getting_started.md#step-2-creating-instance-profile) to give them access to EKS and ECR.
-To create a role, click on the following [link](https://console.aws.amazon.com/iam/home#/roles$new?step=type&roleType=aws&selectedService=EC2&selectedUseCase=EC2).
-Alternatively, you can go to the Roles section of the IAM service in AWS management console, click on *Create role*, choose *AWS Service* as the type of trusted entity, and then choose *EC2* from Common use cases.
-Then, click on *Next: Permissions*, *Next: Tags*, *Next: Review*, and then name your role and click *Create role*.
-Navigate to your newly created role in [AWS management console](https://console.aws.amazon.com/iam/home#/roles) by searching for your role name and click on it.
-Go to the *Permissions* tab, click on *Add inline policy*, and then go to the *JSON* tab.
-Paste the following snippet, click on *Review policy*, name it, and click *Create policy*.
-Finally, copy your Role ARN (you will need it in the next steps).
+Go to the [*IAM service*](https://console.aws.amazon.com/iam) in the *AWS management console*, click *Roles*, search for your role, and click on it.
+Click on *Add inline policy*.
+Go to the *JSON* tab and replace the existing JSON permissions with the JSON permissions below..

 ```json
 {